spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/10-vm-dashboard.md

 The dashboard allows you to perform standard VM actions from the **three-dot Menu** at the right of each listed VM.
 You can select a VM from the list to view details about the machine.
 An **Actions drop-down menu** lists the same standard VM actions.

-When you click on a VM in the list, the following tabs display, which are specific to the selected VM:
+When you click on a VM in the list, the following tabs display.
+Tabs are specific to the selected VM:

 <br />